python-botogram/botogram/docs/tutorial/better-help.rst

    import botogram

    bot = botogram.create("YOUR-API-KEY")
-   bot.about = "This bot is just the one from the botogram's tutorial" bot.owner = "@yourusername"
+   bot.about = "This bot is just the one from botogram's tutorial" bot.owner = "@yourusername"

    bot.after_help = [
-      "This bot also parses the chat in order to send you useful informations.", ]
+      "This bot also parses the chat in order to send you useful information.", ]

    @bot.command("hello")